tofran/ts3-log-analyzer/README.md

 [![preview](https://i.gyazo.com/c6c4689ed2f69cf98cf295619b0235f2.png)][ToFran's server statistics]

-It can also 'merge' identities out of the box, this way you can combine stats for users that have multiple identities - as seen in the [example][ToFran's server statistics] above  (If you are a TeamSpeak fanatic that strongly believes that everyone should backup their identities, and if they don't do it, it's their fault - you can ignore this feature :D )
+It can also 'merge' identities out of the box, this way you can combine stats for users that have multiple identities - as seen in the [example][ToFran's server statistics] (If you belive that everyone should backup their identities, and if they don't do it, it's their fault - you can ignore this feature :D )

-**Disclaimer:** This repo does not include the web viewer.
+**Disclaimer:** The aim of this project/repo is the log analyzer This repo does not include the web viewer.
 I'm still developing it, and currently it is not published.
 This means that you can only generate the DB, and build your own web application.
 Hopefully I will release [mine](https://github.com/tofran/ts3LogAnalyzer-viwer).

+Analy**s**e VS Analy**z**e: Look, English is not my main language, therefore I only found out that anali*s*e could be spelled with an `s` or `z` much after creating and publishing this project.
+I do not believe that one is better over another.
+If you cannot live with ts3LogAnaly**z**er with `z` you can always alias it :P.

 ## Usage